Tuffon Hall is a modern, boutique vineyard in the heart of Essex that produce elegant, award-winning wines of the highest standard.

 Tuffon Hall Vineyard

-Tuffon Hall have already extended their product range to include gin and are currently converting a barn to become a wine centre and events venue called ‘The Cellar Door’.
-They are also planning to expand the size of their vineyard in 2019 and looking to increase their product range to include borage honey, candles, and grappa.
+Tuffon Hall have already extended their product range to include gin and recently converted a barn to become a wine centre, wedding, and events venue called ‘The Cellar Door’.
+They also expanded the size of their vineyard in 2019 and are looking to increase their product range to include borage honey, candles, and grappa.

 A recent study by University of East Anglia embellishes the award-winning success which has been lavished on Tuffon Hall since they were founded in 2014.